usgs/aqts-capture-ecosystem-switch/README.md

 ## Resizing the nwcapture-qa db

 Don't attempt to run resize commands manually.
-The current behavior is to increase the size of the db to the maximum of db.r5.8xlarge after five minutes of being at more than 75% cpu utilization (via CloudWatch alarm).
+The current behavior is to increase the size of the db to the maximum of db.r5.4xlarge after five minutes of being at more than 50% cpu utilization (via high cpu CloudWatch alarm).
-And to decrease the size of the db after one hour of cpu utilization less than 10% (via a cron job).
+And to decrease the size of the db after 30 minutes of cpu utilization less than 10% (via low cpu CloudWatch alarm.

 ## What if I need to prevent automatic shutdown of nwcapture-test for a long running test?